cameronMcConnell/RoundRobin-Go/README.md

 # RoundRobin-Go

-RoundRobin-Go is a lightweight Go middleware that implements the round-robin algorithm for load balancing HTTP requests across multiple backend servers.
+RoundRobin-Go is a Go middleware implementing the round-robin algorithm for load balancing.
+It evenly distributes requests across multiple servers or resources in a circular order, enhancing system performance.
+Easy to integrate, it offers a simple solution for load distribution in Go applications.

 ## Features

-- Simple and efficient round-robin load balancing
+* Simple and efficient round-robin load balancing
-- Concurrent request handling
+* Concurrent request handling
-- Easy configuration via included JSON and environment files
+* Easy configuration via included JSON and environment files
-- Docker support for easy deployment
+* Docker support for easy deployment

 ## Getting Started